 - Name all the textures you see in this image.
 What do these textures remind you of?

-- What kinds of colors did Driggs use?
+- What kinds of colors did Driggs use in her work?
 What do the colors suggest?

 - Read and discuss the title, Moonstruck Goat.
 Does knowing the title change how you understand and respond to this artwork?

-- What words could describe its mood?
-What do you see that communicates the mood?
+- What words could describe the mood of this work?
+What do you see that communicates this mood?